jiarong/blog/asseSum/asseSum.rst

    Pasture         497664   538669724  24861  23082813  0.81\%      2863547487
    =======  ==============  =========  =====  ========  =========  ===========

 As shown in Table 1, pasture data have more and longer contigs assembled (with 800bp cutoff).
 The DNA content in the two metagenome assemblies share little similarity (Table 2).
+Rank abundance curves (Figure 5) show the pasture assembly has better coverage than forest assembly.

 .. table:: Table 2 Similarity between two assemblies.
 Contigs covered is the fraction of total contigs covered by any contigs from the other sample.
 Total bp covered is the fraction of total basepairs covered by contigs from the other sample.